AdobeDocs/campaign.en/help/automation/campaign-opt/pressure-rules.md

    >[!NOTE]
    >
-   >Scheduled deliveries are not taken into account.
+   >In the context of an [Enterprise (FFDA) deployment](../../v8/architecture/enterprise-deployment.md) of Campaign, sheduled deliveries are not taken into account.

 1. Define the method for calculating the highest number of messages.